realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/README.md

 Obtain the Google IT Automation with Python Professional Certificate To receive your official Google IT Automation with Python Professional Certificate, you must:

+Pass all graded assignments in all 6 courses of the certificate program.
+Each graded assignment is part of a cumulative graded score for the course, and the passing grade for each course is 80%.

+AND one of the following:

+Pay the
+course certificate fee
+,

+Be approved for
+Coursera Financial Aid
+, or

+Complete the certificate through an educational institution, employer, or agency that's sponsoring your participation.

+How deadlines work
+When you enroll in the course, the system automatically sets a deadline for when you need to complete each section.
+Heads up: These deadlines are there to help you organize your time, but you can take the course at your own pace.
+If you "miss" a deadline, you can just reset it to a new date.
+There’s no time limit in which you have to finish the course, and you can earn the certificate whenever you finish.

+Qwiklabs
+For some of our exercises, you'll be using an application called Qwiklabs.
+Qwiklabs lets you interact with a computer running an operating system that might not be the same one running on your machine.
+The Qwiklabs scenarios will allow you to solve some real-world problems, putting your knowledge to work through active learning exercises.

+Getting and giving help
+Here are a few ways you can give and get help:

+Connect with other learners: If you have a question, chances are, you’re not alone.
+You can visit Coursera’s private Google IT 201 Automation with Python Community to expand your network, discuss career journeys, and share experiences.
+You can also check out the quick start guide
+.